Fuel Excise Cut 60.9%: How to Update Your Fuel Surcharge Matrix

 Customers will see a lower fuel surcharge and may ask questions.
 Here are the key points to communicate:

-The fuel surcharge is mechanically recalculating downward due to two government measures: halved excise and a zeroed road user charge.
-This is a temporary three-month measure running to 30 June 2026.
-Surcharges will recalculate upward when rates revert.
+The fuel surcharge is mechanically recalculating downward due to two government measures: a 60.9% cut to fuel excise and a zeroed road user charge.
+The relief is delivered at the pump, not through tax credits.
+This is a temporary three-month measure running to 30 June 2026, and surcharges will recalculate upward when rates revert.
 International diesel benchmarks remain elevated, and the excise cut only partially offsets the underlying price increase driven by Middle East supply disruptions.
 The surcharge formula is transparent and auditable against published AIP data and ATO rates.

 For operators who update surcharges weekly, customers will see the adjustment flow through in the next calculation cycle.
 For those on monthly or quarterly updates, consider an interim adjustment given the significance of the change.